Kicks (film): Plot

 Upon realizing his mistake, Brandon heads to Uncle Marlon's house and leaves the gun next to him.
 Uncle Marlon tells him "That ain't how it works.
 Once you start something you gotta see it to the end."
 He tells Brandon to keep the gun because Flaco will definitely go after him.
-Meanwhile, Flaco is seen with his son in the same store Brandon was in at the beginning of the film and buys his son a pair of new sneakers.
-In the car, he tells his son that they are going after the sneakers in order to teach him about standing up for himself and not allowing anyone to get away with things.
+Meanwhile, Flaco is seen with his son in the same store Brandon was in at the beginning of the film and buys his son a new pair of shoes.
+In the car, he tells his son that they are going after the shoes in order to teach him about standing up for himself and not allowing anyone to get away with things.

-Brandon travels in a bus and sees another person with the same sneakers realizing that his "exclusive" sneakers weren't really exclusive at all.
+Brandon travels in a bus and sees another person with the same sneakers realizing that his "exclusive" shoes weren't really exclusive at all.
 He places the gun in the Jordan shoebox and throws it away, taking Uncle Marlon's advice from before into consideration.
 He meets up with Rico and Albert in the basketball court, gifting Albert a box of condoms and Rico some juice.
 They warn him about Flaco.
 As they walk home, Flaco finds them and chases them down with his son catching up from behind.
 He places a gun on Brandon's neck in order to teach him a lesson.
 Brandon knocks him over with his skateboard and kicks him in the face continuously before grabbing the gun and placing it near his face.
 Brandon looks at Flaco's son and tosses the gun aside deciding not to pull the trigger.
 Flaco's son grabs the gun and refuses to give it to Flaco so that he does not murder Brandon and go to jail.
-Flaco wakes up and punches Brandon repeatedly before grabbing his son and heading home.
+Flaco wakes up and punches Brandon repeatedly, before deciding to let him keep his shoes, grabs his son and heading home.

 Rico and Albert arrive and help Brandon walk.
 As they help him he decides to walk on his own.
 He climbs the steps slowly with his friends having finally faced his fears, realizing his own strengths and feeling proud as a man.